 k6 cloud configuration and output

-Running k6 performance tests and getting the output on your terminal is great, but it is also cool to share the results and output with the rest of the team.
+Running k6 performance tests and getting the output on your terminal is great, but it is also good to share the results and output with the rest of the team.
 In addition to the many cool analysis features, sharing data is where the k6 dashboard really shines.

-k6 could API token
+k6 personal API token

 Next, add K6_CLOUD_TOKEN as an environment variable.
 Run this command in your terminal to set the k6 cloud token: